logaretm/vee-validate/docs/guide/validation-observer.md

 </ValidationObserver>
 ```

+You can control the name of child observers by providing a `vid` prop to it which will make it easier to access them.

 ### Persisting Provider Errors

 Sometimes when building something like a multi-step form, you would need to use `v-if` on your providers to toggle the visibility of your steps.
 However, when the provider is hidden and shown again, it does not keep its state.